nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Parameter constraints

 Some parameters have constraints on the inputs they accept.
-Though our app will notify you of such issues when the arise, this section will list some common constraints worth noting for each parameter.
+Although our app notifies you of such issues when they arise, this section lists some common constraints worth noting.

-#### Phone numbers
+### Phone numbers
 Phone numbers can only 3-15 contain digits.
 An optional `+` sign is allowed in front.

-#### Tags
+### Tags

 The tag parameter `t/TAG` only allows alphanumeric inputs with no spaces.
 For example, `t/familyfriend` is allowed, but `t/family friend` or `t/family-friend` is not allowed.

-#### Incomes
+### Incomes

 Incomes consist only of numerical inputs.
 Connectify does not yet support:
 * Decimal values `600.50`
 * Currencies `10000 USD`
 * Other non-numeric input e.g. `10,000`

 ## Command history
-You can use the up arrow key <kbd>&uarr;</kbd> to view your past commands and press <kbd>Enter</kbd> to execute them again.
+You can use the **up arrow key <kbd>&uarr;</kbd>** to view your past commands and press <kbd>Enter</kbd> to execute them again.

-This is especially useful if you find yourself having to re-enter a command that is not accepted due to the constrains above.
+This is especially useful if you find yourself having to re-enter a command that was not accepted due to an error.
+For example, your parameters may not have conformed to the constraints above.

 [↑ Back to Table of Contents](#table-of-contents)